BAPTISMS - ST PETERS RICHMOND

 after 1840 for children born between the years 1831 and 1840, this amounts

 to almost twice as many as the previous decade.
-On average there was roughly
+On average there was roughly one baptism performed each week over the decade.

 The information recorded for each baptism includes: